sethgis/Wind-Erosion-Modelling/source/index.rst

-Thus, LaSWE implementation ensures an evidenced based information, that will support the end users and stakeholders towards monitoring and assessing wind erosion impacts in the Eastern Africa Region, in order to achieve sustainable environemntal resource management and use.
+Thus, LaSWE implementation ensures an evidenced based information, that will support the end users and stakeholders towards monitoring and assessing wind erosion impacts in the Eastern Africa Region, in order to achieve sustainable enviromental management.